-Co-presented by the UCLA Center for Chinese Studies, UCLA Confucius Institute, and the Department of Ethnomusicology, in partnership with the Confucius Institute at the University of Michigan.
+Co-presented by the UCLA Center for Chinese Studies, UCLA Confucius Institute, and the Department of Ethnomusicology, in partnership with the Confucius Institute at the University of Michigan

 China’s teahouses have long been places where family and friends have gathered to sip tea, share ideas, and watch performances of local art forms.
 The Hammer recreates this tradition with an evening of tea, snacks, music, and storytelling, provided by master artists of the Beijing drum song tradition from Tianjin, China.

 ALL HAMMER PUBLIC PROGRAMS ARE FREE.
-Assigned seating is available in the Billy Wilder Theater.
-Free tickets are required and available at the Box Office, one ticket per person on a first come, first served basis.
-Members enjoy priority seating and seat selection, subject to availability.
-Membership does not guarantee seating.
-Arrival at least one half hour prior to program time is recommended.
+Tickets for assigned seating in the Billy Wilder Theater are required and available at the Box Office one hour before each program.
+Early arrival is recommended.
+Tickets are available one per person on a first come, first served basis.

-Parking is available under the museum for a flat rate of $3 after 6PM.
+Parking is available under the museum for a flat fee of $3 after 6PM.

-Public programs are made possible by a major gift from the Dream Fund at UCLA.
-Generous support is also provided by Hammer members; Susan Bay Nimoy and Leonard Nimoy; the Simms/Mann Family Foundation; Bronya and Andrew Galef; Good Works Foundation and Laura Donnelley; and an anonymous donor.
+Generous support is also provided by Susan Bay Nimoy and Leonard Nimoy, the Simms/Mann Family Foundation, The Brotman Foundation of California, Good Works Foundation and Laura Donnelley, and all Hammer members.